READ NEXT

 Common mistakes to avoid

-Assuming that registering your business name gives you exclusive rights to it
+Thinking a business name registration gives you exclusive rights

 For example, Ben's business, Threads & Treads, sells t-shirts and sneakers.
-He registers the domain name: www.threadsandtreads.com.
-To stop others from using his business name, Ben needs to apply for a trade mark.
+He registers the domain: www.threadsandtreads.com Registering a trade mark puts Ben in a strong position to protect his name and stop others from using it.

 Trying to trade mark commonly used terms, phrases or images